Elvis10ten/elvis10ten.github.io/content/posts/2024-01-02-mathematics-for-computer-science/index.md

       $$
       (NOT(p) \implies NOT(q)) \implies (p \implies r)
       $$
+*

-3. An **antecedent** is the first half of a hypothetical proposition, whenever the if-clause precedes the then-clause.
+17. An **antecedent** is the first half of a hypothetical proposition, whenever the if-clause precedes the then-clause.
 E.g. If $P$, then $Q$. $P$ is the antecedent.
-4. A **consequent** is the second half of a hypothetical proposition.
+18. A **consequent** is the second half of a hypothetical proposition.
 In the standard form of such a proposition, it is the part that follows "then".
 In an implication, if $P$ implies $Q$, then $P$ is called the antecedent and $Q$ is called the consequent.

 The statement $\neg q \implies \neg p$ is called the **contraposition** of $p \implies q$.
-A result of symbolic logic is that p --> q is equivalent to the implication ~q --> ~p, i.e. p --> q = ~q --> ~p. e.g. If it is raining, then I'll stay indoors is equivalent to the contraposition, If I am not indoors, then it is not raining.
+A result of symbolic logic is that p --> q is equivalent to the implication ~q --> ~p, i.e. p --> q = ~q --> ~p. e.g. ``If it is raining, then I'll stay indoors'' is equivalent to the contraposition, ``If I am not indoors, then it is not raining''.

 In symbolic logic, the tilde (~) is used to indicate the negation of a statement.
-* If p is the statement, It is raining, then ~p is It is not raining.
+* If p is the statement, ``It is raining'', then ~p is ``It is not raining''.

+When an implication is translated by a hypothetical (or conditional) judgment, the antecedent is called the hypothesis (or the condition) and the consequent is called the thesis.

 ### 🧑‍⚖️ Proofs
 An **axiom** or **postulate** is a proposition that is <mark>taken to be true</mark>, to serve as a premise or starting point for further reasoning and arguments.
 For instance, Euclid begun with five assumptions (axioms) about geometry, which seemed undeniable based on direct experience, e.g. “There is a straight line segment between every pair of points”.